 When you’re selecting the style for your book, think about how much you wish to share with your reader.
 If you know you want to write only about a particular period of time, and you plan to share the emotional journey of that era with your readers, a memoir is a good choice for you.
 If you’d like to explore the entire scope of your life from a more detached perspective, I’d recommend an autobiography.

 Not to throw a monkey wrench into your decision-making process, but I would be remiss if I didn’t reiterate the third option I mentioned earlier.
 You might consider telling your life story in the third person as a biography.
 I had a client who chose that option because she was a toddler during the major event of the book.
-Her personal memory of the event wasn’t strong, but she had a lot of details of the historical incidents, so a biography made sense.
+Her personal memory of the event wasn’t strong, but she had a lot of details about the historical incidents, so a biography made sense.

 Whether you choose to write a memoir or an autobiography, I encourage you to write your life story for others to read.
 Readers can gain so much from your experiences.
 Think of how rewarding it will be when people write in to say how much you’ve touched their lives with your book.